Winterstark/Wordy/README.md

 What sets it apart from other vocabulary-learning software?

 - There are no predefined tests and quizzes that you can take.
-Instead, you can add any word you want to learn and Wordy will generate different types of questions and tests for that word.
+Instead, you can add any word you want to learn and Wordy will generate different types of questions for that word.
 - At first, these tests are simple (e.g. choose the correct word), but later on they involve filling out multiple definitions, which is what makes Wordy more suited for advanced students.
 - Besides definitions words can have images associated with them to help with the learning process.
 - After a word has been learned it becomes available in the long-term memory tests.
-There it appears much less frequently but using a different set of question types.
+There it appears much less frequently but with a different set of question types.
 - Wordy also supports word of the day subscriptions, which are an easy way to discover new words.